D. K. Pattammal: Early life and background

 Pattammal was born in a Brahmin family in Kancheepuram of Tamil Nadu, India.
 She was named Alamelu, but fondly called "Patta" as a child prodigy.
 Her father, Damal Krishnaswamy Dikshithar, who was deeply interested in music, inspired her to learn Carnatic music.
 Her mother, Kanthimathi (Rajammal), although a talented singer herself, was not permitted to sing even for friends or relatives in line with strict orthodox tradition.
 Despite her orthodox background, Pattammal sang and showed considerable music talent at an early age.
 Her parents initiated her into devotional singing.

 Pattammal did not receive formal training in a systematic manner beginning with the basics.
 She also did not receive regular gurukula training; in accordance with those times, women, especially from conservative families, were constrained from attending gurukula training.
 She initially received tuition from an unnamed Telugu-speaking musician, whom she called "Telugu vadyar" or "Telugu teacher", who also taught her Telugu and Sanskrit.
 She later learnt music from her mother, some disciples of C Subramanya Pillai (popularly known as Naina Pillai), as well as Rajalakshmi, daughter of Veena Dhanammal.
 Pattammal also learnt from Ambi Dikshitar, a grandson of prolific composer Muthuswamy Dikshitar.
 Pattammal subsequently continued learning compositions of Dikshitar from musicologist and former Supreme Court judge, T. L. Venkatarama Iyer.
 She also studied directly under Papanasam Sivan, a prolific Tamil composer.

 As a child, Pattammal sat through Carnatic music concerts, and on returning home, notated the kritis she heard, and key phrases of ragas.
 Her brothers D. K. Ranganathan, D. K. Nagarajan, and D. K. Jayaraman – later her vocal accompanists, helped her in this task.
 She also sang simple devotional hymns and songs her father taught her.
 There was no radio or recorded music which was available in those times.

-After she married R. Iswaran in 1939, Pattammal continued her pursuit in music while fulfilling the domestic duties of a traditional housewife, getting up as early as 4am to begin her day.
+After she married R. Iswaran in 1939, Pattammal continued her pursuit of music while fulfilling the domestic duties of a traditional housewife, getting up as early as 4am to begin her day.